 One of the original founders of Far Western, Kelly has more than 35 years of archaeological experience, primarily in California and the Great Basin.
-Along with his duties as Chief Financial Officer, he has supervised cultural resources programs for a variety of water resources, communication, resource management, transportation, military, and energy-related developments.
+Along with his duties as Chief Financial Officer (1979-2019) and President (2019-2020), he has supervised cultural resources programs for a variety of water resources, communication, resource management, transportation, military, and energy-related developments.
 Kelly’s research interests include California and Great Basin hunter-gatherer adaptations and foraging theory focusing on human behavioral ecology.
 His work has appeared in books and encyclopedias, as well as in American Antiquity; Journal of California and Great Basin Anthropology; Quaternary Research; Journal of Ethnobiology; University of Utah Press Anthropological Papers; Museum of Anthropology Occasional Papers in Anthropology, CSU-Bakersfield Occasional Papers in Anthropology; and Nevada State Museum Anthropological Papers.
 Kelly maintains an abiding interest in outreach efforts for archaeology.
 He has developed a number of pamphlets and web-based modules for educational institutions and the general public, co-produced a feature-length documentary The Obsidian Trail which was aired nation-wide on PBS, as well as Breaking New Ground: Native Americans Working as Archaeologists.

 Kelly’s Featured Projects

 Kelly’s Featured Publications

 The Prehistory of Gold Butte: A Virgin River Hinterland, Clark County, Nevada.
 University of Utah Anthropological Papers No. 127.
 Salt Lake City, Utah.